 It’s important to note that rubies are often heat-treated to enhance their color and appearance.
 Finding a ruby of Burmese origin that’s both unheated and weighs more than even one carat is extremely rare and can therefore garner prices such as these, some of the highest in the gemstone world.

-Burmese rubies are the dream of every gemstone connoisseur, including here at Jogani, where we have a collection of fine unheated Burmese rubies that combine the most sought-after qualities of this precious gem.
+Burmese rubies are the dream of every gemstone connoisseur, including here at Jogani, where we have a collection of fine unheated Burmese rubies that combine the most sought-after qualities of this precious gem, including the highly coveted "pigeon's blood red" color.
 Take a look at our offerings.
 We’re sure you’ll want for your collection one of these legendary colored gems, perhaps the most prestigious and prized ever created.